copper-leaf/ballast/docs/src/orchid/resources/wiki/mental-model.md

 This idea is what Facebook started with the Flux architecture and React, and soon afterwards you started seeing more and more platforms rewriting their UI toolkits around this exact philosophy.
-Flutter, Swift UI, Jetpack Compose, all based around this idea that the UI shouldn't have to manage anything itself, but should be driven entirely by some model of State based on hand-written code.
+Flutter, Swift UI, Jetpack Compose, all based around this idea that the UI shouldn't have to manage anything itself, but should be driven entirely by some model of State and applied to the UI with hand-written code.

 This MVI model has proven itself over the last few years to be incredibly durable and robust, even useful outside of pure UI applications.
 And the more I work on Ballast and really figure out how this pattern works, the more flexible and